Recession or recovery in 2025? What strategy to adopt for your stock portfolio?

 A recent report by JP Morgan estimated the probability of a recession at 40%, up from 30% at the start of the year, warning that US policy was “moving away from growth”.

-Meanwhile, Mark Zandi, chief economist at Moody’s Analytics, raised recession risks from 15% to 35% due to tariffs.
+Meanwhile, Mark Zandi, chief economist at Moody’s Analytics, raised the recession risk from 15% to 35% due to the current situation with tariffs.
 As 2025 begins, uncertainties are mounting, leading to risk aversion in financial markets.

-In this fragile context, where the threat of an economic slowdown looms, investors must anticipate possible scenarios and adjust their stock portfolios accordingly.
+In this fragile context, where the threat of an economic slowdown looms, investors need to anticipate possible scenarios and adjust their stock portfolios accordingly.

 Numerous uncertainties and economic indicators to monitor